 ASCD's Common Core Resources

-Among all the great resources offered by the Partnership for 21st Century Skills (P21), you can find the Common Core Toolkit, a 48-page guide as a free PDF download or in hard copy for a nominal fee.
-This resource helps map the CCSS to P21's comprehensive Framework for 21st Century Skills.
+Among all the great resources offered by the Partnership for 21st Century Learning (P21), you can find the Common Core Toolkit, a 48-page guide as a free PDF download or in hard copy for a nominal fee.
+This resource helps map the CCSS to P21's comprehensive Framework for 21st Century Learning.
 It includes lesson vignettes to show what such alignment looks like in action, resources and links for states and districts working to put the standards into place, and information about assessment.

 Achieving the Common Core

-As an independent, non-profit education-reform organization, Achieve has a mission of supporting standards-based education reform, and it offers both content and policy resources.
+As an independent, nonprofit, education-reform organization, Achieve has a mission of supporting standards-based education reform, and it offers both content and policy resources.
 The best place to start is the Achieving the Common Core page, where you will find a PowerPoint presentation, fact sheets, side-by-side comparisons of the CCSS and other respected benchmarks, videos, and lesson plans.
-The "On the Road to Implementation" guide is useful and well-organized, and Achieve has also developed a Toolkit for Evaluating the Alignment of Instructional and Assessment Materials.
+The "On the Road to Implementation" guide is useful and well organized, and Achieve has also developed a Toolkit for Evaluating the Alignment of Instructional and Assessment Materials.